singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - container_tech
      - The container technology to use (singularity or podman)
      - singularity
-   * - symlink_base
+   * - views_base
-     - If set, where you want to install a simplified module tree to using the ``symlink-tree`` option
+     - The default root for creating custom views.
+Defaults to ``views`` in the root directory.
-     - $root_dir/symlinks
+     - $root_dir/views
-   * - symlink_tree
+   * - default_view
-     - If set to true, always generate a symlink unless the ``--no-symlink-tree`` flag is given
+     - Install to this default view (e.g., meaning you always create a second symlink tree of the same modules)
-     - false
+     - unset
    * - updated_at
      - a timestamp to keep track of when you last saved
      - never